FEMERN PORT & INDUSTRIAL PARK

 Energy Islands

-Potential Activities at the Current Production Area
+Potential Activities for the Existing Production Facility

 As part of Lolland Municipality’s preparations for establishing the production area, preliminary studies included site visits and dialog meetings with industry